Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 GLD Calmar Ratio

 Calmar ratio compares CAGR to maximum drawdown.
 Higher Calmar means more return per unit of worst drawdown.
-GLD posted the higher Calmar ratio.
+SPY posted the higher Calmar ratio.

 Calmar is computed on each asset's full 365-day lookback and uses the max drawdown over that same window.